 The Water Institute grant allowed me to conduct pedagogical research – with assistance from the Centre for Teaching Excellence – and then facilitate a 2-day workshop with specific tasks and measurable outcomes.
 A small and targeted group will be invited to participate based on pedagogical, applied and thematic expertise.
 For example, the participant list includes university pedagogy and interdisciplinary education experts, disciplinary experts in the fields of science, engineering, math/computing, health, arts and environment; representatives from industry and government, as well as international speakers who offered ‘lessons learned’ about interdisciplinary water education and programming.

-The intent would be to explore the way in which research and teaching can be used to be mutually reinforcing and offer opportunities for collaborative learning in both research and teaching.
-The focus and discussion will 1) review the front edge of water research across WI expertise areas, 2) assess current pedagogical research related to interdisciplinary water education, 3) identify priority thematic content across disciplines, students’ skill requirements and best practices in graduate level teaching and evaluation.
-The framework could be offered as part of the WI graduate curriculum and as part of an expanded water education mandate to train new scholars and practitioners to address emerging water management challenges.
+The intent was to explore the way in which research and teaching can be used to be mutually reinforcing and offer opportunities for collaborative learning in both research and teaching.
+The focus and discussion was on 1) reviewing the front edge of water research across WI expertise areas, 2) assessing current pedagogical research related to interdisciplinary water education, 3) identifying priority thematic content across disciplines, students’ skill requirements and best practices in graduate level teaching and evaluation.

 Kuh, George D. (2008) High-Impact Educational Practices: What They Are, Who Has Access to Them, and Why They Matter.
 AAC&U